-As of December 31, 2022, we had cash, cash equivalents and marketable securities of \$554.8 million.
-We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2025.
+As of December 31, 2023, we had cash, cash equivalents and marketable securities of \$624.0 million.
+We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into late 2026.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 To finance our operations beyond that point we will need to raise additional capital, which cannot be assured.
 See "Liquidity and capital resources."